tiberlab/tibercad/manual/Sphinx/Complete/modules/Dsc.rst

 the kind of Dye used in the cell (``dye``) and the boundary region illuminated (in our example ``anode``).

-Another keyword,  ``illumination_spectrum = <source_spectrum>`` can be set if we want to change the solar spectrum for generation, in case the light source we want to simulate is not the conventional sun spectrum.
+Another keyword,  ``illumination_spectrum = <source_spectrum>`` can be set if we want to change the solar spectrum for the generation, in case the light source we want to simulate is not the conventional sun spectrum.

 By default the flag is set to ``illumination_spectrum = Sun1p5am``, the conventional sun spectrum 1.5 AM.